 A study of the methodology behind law, statute, and policy creation in the public criminal justice arena.
-Includes a discussion of the American political system and an evaluation of key public policies that impact the justice system.
-Prerequisite: Must be admitted to either the MSCJ or Certificate Program
+Includes a discussion of the American political system and an evaluation of key public

 CRJ 553 APPLIED STATISTICS FOR CRIMINAL JUSTICE (3 HRS.)